joshrouwhorst/qbp/README.md

             threads: 5, // How many items you want to process simultaneously.
 Default is now the total count of items you initially provide, running them all at once.
             batch: 10, // Default 1 - Anything above 1 will pass that many items as an array to your `each` function.
             name: 'Demo Queue', // An identifier you can use to differentiate multiple queues.
 Does not need to be a string.
+            parent: parentQueue, // You can supply a queue object as a parent for progress updates to bubble up.
             rateLimit: 500, // Set a maximum number of items that can be processed within rateLimitSeconds.
             rateLimitSeconds: 100, // The timeframe for rate limiting.
             rateFidelity: 20, // Default 16 - How many times you want rate limiting to be checked and adjusted during rateLimitSeconds timeframe.
             rateLimitOnEmpty: true, // Default false - Set this to true to have rate limiting keep going even when there are no items in the queue.
             rateUpdate: (update) => rateUpdate(update),
             progress: (prog) => progressFunc(prog), // Function that gets called with status updates on how the process is going.
-            progressInterval: 1000, // Default 10000 - How often to get status updates in milliseconds.
+            progressInterval: 1000, // Default 'change' - How often to get status updates in milliseconds.
+By default it will run the progress function whenever there is a change.
             empty: () => emptyFunc(), // Function that gets called when we're out of items.
             error: (err, item, queue) => errorFunc(err, item, queue) // Gets called if an error is thrown by your `each` function.
 If this isn't supplied, errors will output to console.error().
         }